hmhwe/IMAGEN_Backend/README.md

 - Run the GitHub Actions workflow on push to main branch

 - The workflow checks for changes in definition_files and builds/pushes Singularity containers

+**Documentation**

+- Check docs folder and wiki for weekly presentations and project documentation